 - Proprietary APIs.
 Proprietary APIs take time to replicate.
-Companies like Stripe and Twilio abstract connections to legacy infrastructure like payments and communication that not only require domain expertise but may be closed off to competitors.
-The Windows API was historically a great example of a broad, deep, and proprietary API.
+Companies like Stripe and Twilio abstract connections to legacy infrastructure like payments and communication that require domain expertise and may be closed off to competitors.
+Historically, the Windows API was a great example of a broad, deep, and proprietary API.
 Its surface area made applications very sticky to the Windows platform.

 - Identity.
 Identity has both the qualities of data gravity (users, user groups, authorization rules) and a large integration surface, as most applications need identity.

 - UI/UX.
 Software requires training to use.
 Technical and non-technical users both get used to specific workflows and features.
-Switching software sometimes requires training time, documentation, or hiring for particular skills.
+Switching software sometimes involves training, documentation, or hiring for particular skills.

 This list is just the start and nowhere near exhaustive.
 Switching costs aren't discussed enough.
 If you have any thoughts or comments, don't hesitate to reply by email or message me on Twitter @mattrickard.